For artists seeking gallery representation...

 I review high resolution jpgs, with titles, sizes, and suggested price ranges suggested by the applicant, on my computer and make a determination of whether or not to take the next step: inviting the artist to meet with me and bring original paintings to an interview.
 Nothing replaces seeing the finished product in person, and the standard for framing and presentation must be professional in every way.
 The photography must be high quality and not altered from the original art.
 All artwork must be created from life or a photograph that is the sole source of the artist.
 Copyright laws for artwork are serious and the integrity of the artist and his/her art reflects on the reputation of the gallery.

 Once accepted for gallery representation, the artist is required to submit high resolution photographs that depict the exact paintings along with inventory information, often several months in advance of an exhibition.
 It's also important for the artist to be producing new paintings and a new body of work for the gallery on a regular basis, keeping their work moving and the gallery fresh.

 Given that Gallery 31 Fine Art is located on a peninsula, an exclusive commitment by the artists represented at 31 is required; in other words, they are only represented at Gallery 31 Fine Art on Cape Cod.

 The best portfolios have great quality paintings, are painted in series, and framed to hang as a unit or apart, have written comments about the inspiration behind certain aspects of the paintings, the concept for them, and any particular painting processes which apply, and are clearly marked with title and artist on the back of the painting.
-On a separate inventory sheet, the paintings are to be listed with medium, size, framed size, and price and provided to the gallery.
+On a separate inventory sheet, the paintings are to be listed with artist, title, medium, size, framed size, and price and provided to the gallery.